 Other greys, such as blue-based, create a cooler feel.
 Blue is a calmer color than grey, so a grey-based approach gives you the neutral look with increased calming effect.

-Grey also works with various room design schemes, including classic, modern and contemporary.
+Grey also works with various master bedroom design schemes, including classic, modern and contemporary.

 It Offers Gender-Neutrality